OpenTermsArchive/docs/content/terms/tutorials/track.md

 For this tutorial, we will use the Privacy Policy of Open Terms Archive as an example.

-1. Create a file `declarations/Open Terms Archive.js` with the basic structure, the first thing to declare is the service name:
+Create a file `declarations/Open Terms Archive.json`.
+The name of the file is the name of the service that will be tracked.
+The first thing to declare is the tracked service name:
     ```json
     {
       "name": "Open Terms Archive"
     }
     ```

-Now, you can add a terms you want to track to the declaration.
-For this example, we will use the Privacy Policy of Open Terms Archive.
+Now, you can add terms you want to track to the declaration.
+For this example, we will use the Privacy Policy.

-You can go on the open terms archive website and copy the URL of the Privacy Policy to fill the `fetch` field.
+You can go on the Open Terms Archive [website](https://opentermsarchive.org/) and copy the URL of its [Privacy Policy](https://opentermsarchive.org/en/privacy-policy/) to fill the `fetch` field.

 And you can inspect the HTML of the page to get the selector of the content you want to extract to fill the `select` field.

-2. Add the Privacy Policy document configuration:
+The resulting declaration should look something like this:
     ```json
     {
       "name": "Open Terms Archive",